ChrisEssery/group-project/Portfolio/UX_Design.md

 ## UX Design

-With regards to the background literature we decided to...
+With regard to the UX design, we decided to...

 ### Design Process and ideation